openzipkin/brave/brave/RATIONALE.md

 * `BaggageField` instances are typically constant, so updates should be a function of `BaggageField`, not String.
 * There may be multiple decoders contributing to the same baggage state.
-It is more safe underneath to not expose read-ops, such as iterators.
+It is more safe underneath to prevent read-ops, such as iterators.
 * If we used a `Map`, implementations who ignore the documentation and hold a reference to it could later corrupt the state, violating copy-on-write.
   * defending against this is possible, but inefficient and distracting code.